Vengeance (2001): Storylines

-The feud between The Rock and Jericho had started while the two were uneasy allies due to their mutual hatred of Alliance co-owner Stephanie McMahon.
-The Rock kept reminding Jericho that he had never won "the big one" (a world heavyweight championship) and wrote Jericho off as a "comedy act".
-On the October 11 episode of SmackDown!, Jericho defeated Rob Van Dam of The Alliance to become the number one contender to Rock's WCW Championship (later renamed the World Championship).
-At No Mercy he defeated The Rock to win the title, becoming a world champion for the first time in his career.
-The following night on Raw, Jericho and The Rock set aside their differences and won the WWF Tag Team Championship when they defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
-On the October 29 episode of Raw, Rock and Jericho successfully defended the WWF Tag team titles against then-Alliance members, Booker T and Test but a few days later on SmackDown!, they dropped the titles to Booker T and Test after Jericho inadvertently Missile dropkicked The Rock, enabling Test to nail Rock with the big boot for the victory.
-After the match, The Rock and Jericho stared each other down, which ended with Rock nailing Jericho with two Rock Bottoms.
-Later on that episode, Rock challenged Jericho for the WCW Championship in a No Mercy rematch.
+The feud between The Rock, and Jericho had started while the two were uneasy allies due to their mutual hatred of Alliance co-owner Stephanie McMahon.
+The Rock kept reminding Jericho that he had never won "the big one" (a world heavyweight championship), and wrote Jericho off as a "comedy act".
+On the October 11 episode of SmackDown!, Jericho defeated Rob Van Dam of The Alliance to become the number one contender to The Rock's WCW Championship (later renamed the World Championship).
+At No Mercy, he defeated The Rock to win the title, becoming a world champion for the first time in his career.
+The following night on Raw, Jericho, and The Rock set aside their differences, and won the WWF Tag Team Championship when they defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
+On the October 29 episode of Raw, The Rock, and Jericho successfully defended the WWF Tag Team Championship against then-Alliance members, Booker T, and Test, but a few days later on SmackDown!, they dropped the titles to Booker T, and Test after Jericho inadvertently Missile dropkicked The Rock, enabling Test to nail Rock with the big boot for the victory.
+After the match, The Rock, and Jericho stared each other down, which ended with The Rock nailing Jericho with two Rock Bottoms.
+Later on that episode, The Rock challenged Jericho for the WCW Championship in a No Mercy rematch.
 On the November 5 episode of Raw, The Rock defeated Jericho to win the title back with a surprise roll up, beginning his second WCW Championship reign.
-Irate at having lost the title, Jericho savagely attacked Rock after the match and hit him with a steel chair and the championship.
-Jericho was made part of Team WWF for the Winner Take All match at Survivor Series, promising that he would set aside his differences with Rock for the good of the company.
-However, Jericho attacked The Rock following his elimination from the match and nearly cost Team WWF the victory.
-The feud resumed after Jericho attacked Rock on Raw the next night and escalated leading up to Vengeance.
+Irate at having lost the title, Jericho savagely attacked The Rock after the match, and hit him with a steel chair, and the championship.
+Jericho was made part of Team WWF for the Winner Take All match at Survivor Series, promising that he would set aside his differences with The Rock for the good of the company.
+However, Jericho attacked The Rock following his elimination from the match, and nearly cost Team WWF the victory.
+The feud resumed after Jericho attacked The Rock on Raw the next night, and escalated leading up to Vengeance.